 - The questionnaire asks whether you can do certain tasks without problems.
 You can answer 'yes', 'no' or 'it varies'.
-The last answer is helpful if your condition changes, which is highly likely to be the case with Parkinson's.
+The last answer is helpful if your condition changes, which is highly likely to be the case if you have Parkinson's.
 You might find it useful to keep a diary over a few days of your day-to-day problems, to help answer this correctly. - Each of your answers should take into account tiredness, pain and discomfort and whether you can repeat the activity.
-If you're not able to complete a task repeatedly, or without pain or discomfort, then you should be treated as being unable to do it. - Remember that non-physical problems are just as important to the assessment as physical problems.
-So do include information about non physical difficulties such as depression, memory problems or hallucinations.
+If you're not able to complete a task repeatedly, or without pain or discomfort, then you should be treated as being unable to do it.

-- Use the box provided in each section to give extra information about the problems you have with each task.
+- Remember that non-physical problems are just as important to the assessment as physical problems.
+So do include information about non-physical difficulties such as depression, memory problems or hallucinations. - Use the box provided in each section to give extra information about the problems you have with each task.
 For example, if a task causes discomfort, pain or tiredness, you should say so.
-If your condition varies, give an idea of how many days you would be able to do the task and how many you would not. - You must be able to do each task safely, to an acceptable standard, as often as you need to, and in a reasonable time.
-Make a note whenever this is not the case.
+If your condition varies, give an idea of how many days you would be able to do the task and how many you would not. - You must be able to do each task safely and to an acceptable standard.
+You should also be able to do it as often as you need to, and in a reasonable time, so you achieve an outcome seen as 'normal'.
+Make a note whenever this is not the case, and explain how long it takes compared to before your Parkinson's had an impact.
 Think about whether you could do the task in a workplace setting.
 Include information about any injuries or accidents that have happened when you've tried to do a task.
-Explain how much rest or medication you need after doing a particular task. - If a task would pose a risk to your health, enough to put off any reasonable person from doing it, then you should be treated as being unable to do it. - If your doctor, physiotherapist or another health professional has told you to avoid an activity, make sure you put this on the form. - A detailed statement can be attached to the questionnaire, setting out how Parkinson's (and any other health issues) affects you.
+Explain how much rest or medication you need after doing a particular task. - If a task would pose a risk to your health, enough to put off any reasonable person from doing it, then you should be treated as being unable to do it. - If your doctor, physiotherapist or another health professional has told you to avoid an activity, make sure you put this on the form.

+- A detailed statement can be attached to the questionnaire, setting out how Parkinson's (and any other health issues) affects you.
 This could be a diary, making clear what your difficulties are on a good day, a bad day and an average day.
 Comment generally, as well as specifically about actual work situations.
-Make several copies of your statement (one of which you could give to the healthcare professional at the assessment).

-- If you have to appeal against a benefit decision, the questionnaire and your statement will make up part of the evidence put before the tribunal.
-It's important that you don't miss anything out and that you give as much information as you can. - You should attach copies of any medical evidence to the questionnaire if possible.

-Parkinson's affects people differently, and some people with the condition may also have other illnesses or disabilities.
+Make several copies of your statement (one of which you could give to the healthcare professional at the assessment). - If you have to appeal against a benefit decision, the questionnaire and your statement will make up part of the evidence put before the tribunal.
+It's important that you don't miss anything out and that you give as much information as you can. - You should attach copies of any medical evidence to the questionnaire if possible. - Parkinson's affects people differently, and some people with the condition may also have other illnesses or disabilities.
 So, depending on the individual, any of the activities in the questionnaire might be important.
 Because of this it's crucial that you read the whole questionnaire very carefully.

-For more detailed guidance, including explanations of each of the activity headings and example responses, please see Appendix 3 on page 35 of this information.
+For more detailed guidance, including explanations of each of the activity headings and example responses, see Appendix 3 on page 35 of this information.